FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Scattering from a refractive slab

-Now, in order to predict the scattering timescale statistics for a complex of such slabs, we would like to know the the average number of slabs intersected by a given line of sight.
+We also wish to compute the average number of slabs intersected by a given line of sight, $N_c$, in order to compare with the volumetric scattering regime.
 For a complex of size $R$ and a volume filling factor, $f_V$, of slabs, the average path length intersecting such slabs is $f_V R$.
 To compute the average number of slabs contributing to this path length, we need to know the average path length through a single slab integrated over arbitrary inclination angles.
 For a slab with large aspect ratio ($A \gg 1$), we can split this integral into two parts.
 When the slab is inclined by $\iota > \frac{\pi}{2} - A^{-1}$, we will consider this to be edge on, so that the path length along the line of sight through the slab is simply given by the total length, $\Lambda$.
 When the slab is inclined by $\iota < \frac{\pi}{2} - A^{-1}$, the intersection length is given by $\delta / \cos\iota$.
 We want to average this over the solid angle $d\Omega = \sin \iota d\iota d\phi$.
 Thus, we obtain the average intersection length through a single slab to be:

 where the last line is obtained for $A \gg 1$.
 It follows that the average number of slabs intersected by a given line of sight is $N_c = f_VR / \overline{l}_\parallel$: